 LCC International University believes that all students, including students with disabilities and students with special needs should have equal opportunity to university programs and activities.
 Support will be specific and appropriate for each individual case.
 There is no separate admission process for applicants with disabilities.
 Disability accommodations do not include reduced standards of academic performance, reduced standards of English language, waiver of academic courses.
 For further advice please contact the Admissions Office by emailing email@example.com or calling +370 46 310 460.

 Government Support For Students With Special Needs

-A new project that is aimed at ensuring access to education for students with special needs is currently being prepared and will start by the end of 2015.
+A new project that is aimed at ensuring access to education for students with special needs has started at the end of 2015.
 The duration of the new project is 84 months and the value of the project is €7.24 million.
 Students with special needs are expected to receive a monthly stipend of €152.

 Stipends for students with disabilities will be launched only when the Foundation has signed a project financing agreement with the European Social Fund Agency.
 Students, who will be approved to receive the stipend for students with disabilities, will be paid for the first months of Fall semester only after the contract is signed.

 Student Financial Services informs students by email with detailed information regarding who can apply for this specific stipend as well as other funding support that becomes available for students with special needs.